-

 YesWeLab Services

-YesWeLab provides you with a network of ISO 17025 and/or COFRAC , specialized in microscopy, granulometry and characterization of solid materials .
+YesWeLab provides you with a network of partner laboratories accredited to ISO 17025 and/or COFRAC , specializing in microscopy, particle size analysis, and the characterization of solid materials .

 Our experts will assist you in defining the method best suited to your matrix (powder, metal, polymer, ceramic) and your objectives (R&D, production, certification).

 Thanks to the YesWeLab digital platform , you can centralize your analysis requests, track your samples, and access your results online.
-Since 2020, YesWeLab has been supporting materials, packaging, and powder manufacturers in their structure and performance analyses.
+Since 2020, YesWeLab has been supporting manufacturers in the materials, packaging, and powder industries with their structural and performance analyses.

-For any specific requests or quotes, contact our scientific team now.
+For any specific request or quote, contact our scientific team now.

 Other analyses we perform